 |Friday||9:00 – 12:00|

-During the first half of 2017 the Slovak Embassy in London will be closed on the following days:
+The Embassy of the Slovak Republic in London will be closed on following days: